ibm-cloud-docs/natural-language-understanding/entity-types.md

 The entity type system that {{site.data.keyword.nlushort}} uses differs depending on which version date and which language you are using.
 This page describes, for each version date, which type system is used for each language.
 {: shortdesc}

-For example, analyzing entities in French text with version date set to `2018-03-08` will use the [v2 entity type system][v2].
-Requests that specify a previous version date will use the [v1 entity type system][v1].
+For example, analyzing entities in French text with version date set to `2018-03-08` will use the [Version 2 entity type system][v2].
+Requests that specify a previous version date will use the [Version 1 entity type system][v1].

 ## Entity type systems for version 2018-03-08